TMcG1998/readme-generator/Develop/README.md

 ## How to Contribute

-aojgaga
+This is the contribution

 ## Tests

-test
+This is the test

 ## Questions

-Please reach out to me on GitHub: asfads or email me at: asdggg
+Please reach out to me on [GitHub](https://github.com/TMcG) or email me at: email.com